 IVI is one of the largest fertility providers in the world, with over 65 clinics in 9 countries.

-The main advantage of the vitrification of oocytes in contrast to traditional freezing is that ice crystals, which would damage the oocyte, do not form, and around 97% survive the process.
-Furthermore, the same clinical results are obtained as when fresh oocytes are used.
+The main advantage of the vitrification of oocytes in contrast to traditional freezing, also known as slow freezing, is the prevention of ice crystals.
+Ice crystals, when allowed to form, can damage the oocytes and impact survival rates.
+By vitrifying oocytes, it removes the risk of ice crystal forming and over 97% survive the process.
+Furthermore, after thawing, vitrified oocytes achieve the same clinical results in fertility treatments as when fresh oocytes are used.

-Of the different vitrification techniques that are available, the Cryotop method is the newest and the one with the best results.
-IVI has pioneered the incorporation of this technique and is the European leader in its clinical use.
+There are many different vitrification mediums available.
+However, the Cryotop medium is the most advanced with some of the world’s best results.
+IVI has pioneered the integration of this medium and is the European leader in its clinical use.
 With the Cryotop technique, survival figures of up to 97% have been achieved for young patients (<35 years old), with pregnancy rates of 65% and implantation rates of 40%.

-The vitrification of oocytes is a solidification process in which the oocytes are treated with cryoprotective substances and submerged in liquid nitrogen at a temperature of -196°C. The steps are the same as in an IVF cycle: stimulation of the ovary with hormones followed by aspiration of the oocytes.
-Then, instead of inseminating and fertilising these, they are vitrified (using the Cryotop method) and subsequently stored in liquid nitrogen.
+The vitrification of oocytes is a solidification process in which the oocytes are treated with cryoprotective substances and submerged in liquid nitrogen at a temperature of -196°C. The steps are the same as in an IVF cycle: stimulation of the ovary with hormones followed by an egg collection procedure.
+At that point in the process, instead of inseminating and fertilising the eggs, they are vitrified and stored in liquid nitrogen.

-This is recommended in numerous and very wide-ranging situations, but the common denominator is postponing insemination of the oocytes and/or pregnancy.
+This is recommended in numerous and very wide-ranging situations, but the common denominator is when used to postpone fertilisation and/or pregnancy for a later date.

-The oocytes can be kept cryopreserved for as long as the patient wants or needs them; there is no time limit on this.
+The oocytes can be kept cryopreserved for as long as the patient wants or needs within the legal time limit stipulated by the UK Government.

-The vitrification of oocytes for cancer patients will allow pregnancy to be postponed until the patient has recovered from the disease, with the same reproductive prognosis that she had when the oocytes were vitrified upon diagnosis.
-The patients who most frequently request treatment at IVI to preserve their fertility are women who have been diagnosed with breast cancer.
+The vitrification of oocytes is commonly recommended for patients with cancer.
+This method gives them the option of restoring their fertility after their recovery.
+In addition, they will retain the same reproductive prognosis that they had when their oocytes were initially vitrified upon diagnosis.
+Patients who most frequently request treatment at IVI to preserve their fertility are women who have been diagnosed with breast cancer.

-It is important to get information and/or advice on the options in terms of preserving fertility as soon as the diagnosis has been made and treatment with chemotherapy is considered.
+If you have been diagnosed with cancer, it is important that you are given all the information and advice you need in terms of your fertility preservation options.
+This should happen as soon as the diagnosis has been made and treatment with chemotherapy is considered.

-When it comes to thinking about the vitrification of a cancer patient’s oocytes, there are several factors which we have to take into account, such as her age, her ovarian function and follicular reserve, the time available to us before chemotherapy is started, and whether or not we have authorisation from the oncologist.
-The reproductive prognosis will depend greatly on the number of oocytes which we succeed in vitrifying.
-While it is not possible to guarantee a pregnancy, there will be the possibility of trying to achieve this through IVF.
+Like any patient choosing to preserve their fertility, there are several factors to consider.
+These include age, ovarian function and follicular reserve.
+However, for cancer patients, we also need to consider the time available before cancer treatment needs to be started, and whether there is permission from the oncologist.
+The reproductive prognosis will also depend greatly on the number of oocytes which we succeed in vitrifying.
+While it is not possible to guarantee pregnancy, there will be the possibility of trying to achieve this through IVF.